This post may contain affiliate links. Please read our disclosure policy.

 • Fold in carrots, walnuts, and raisins.

-• Pour batter into the prepared baking sheet and bake in preheated oven 8-10 minutes or until there is a slight resistance and spring-back when touched lightly in the center.
+• Pour batter into the prepared baking sheet and bake in the preheated oven for 8-10 minutes or until there is a slight resistance and spring-back when touched lightly in the center.
 The top will begin to brown slightly.

 Assemble:

-• Once cool, soak the cake lightly with the simple syrup and spread a ⅛ inch thick layer of buttercream on the inside, leaving about ½ inch space at the end that is frosting free.
-Roll tightly starting from the center of the side and then top with more buttercream, dust with powdered sugar or a cream cheese glaze.
+• Once cool, soak the cake lightly with the simple syrup and spread a ⅛-inch thick layer of buttercream on the inside, leaving about a ½-inch space at the end of the cake that is frosting-free.

 Video